florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 ---
 layout: post
 title:  "Differential Privacy"
-date:   2016-10-12 13:36:20
+date:   2017-10-12 13:36:20
 description: "Learning statistics while preserving the privacy of individual users"
 categories: differential-privacy
 ---

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<span style="opacity:.5">[This post was jointly written with [Alejandro](http://github.com/alexrs/) and also cross-posted on [his blog](https://www.alexrs.me/2017/rappor).]</span>
+<span style="opacity:.5">[This post was jointly written with [Alejandro](http://github.com/alexrs/) and also cross-posted on [his blog](https://www.alexrs.me/2017/rappor).
+He wrote the first half, while I contributed the second.]</span>

 In 2007 Netflix offered a $1 million prize for a 10% improvement in its recommendation system.
 They also released a training dataset for the competing developers to train their systems.
 In order to protect their customer's privacy, [they removed personal information and replaced IDs with random IDs](https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf).
 But Netflix is not the only movie-rating portal out there, there are many others such as IMDb.
-Researchers linked the Netflix dataset with IMDb to de-anonymize the Netflix dataset using the dates on which an user rated certain movies.
+Researchers linked the Netflix dataset with IMDb to de-anonymize the Netflix dataset using the dates on which a user rated certain movies.
 This problem isn't new and remains an important one as today, thanks to computers, we can access larger amounts of data and process them more easily.

-In the mid 90s, The Massachusetts Group Insurance Commission (GIC) released anonymized data on state employees that showed every hospital visit.
+In the mid-90s, The Massachusetts Group Insurance Commission (GIC) released anonymized data on state employees that showed every hospital visit.
 The goal was to help researchers, and the state spent time removing all obvious identifiers such as name, address and Social Security number.
 A graduate student started hunting for the Governor’s hospital records in the GIC data.
 She knew that Governor Weld resided in Cambridge, Massachusetts, a city of 54,000 residents and seven ZIP